The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 \subsection{Following the invariants around the circles}

-Consider the behaviour of our invariant $t$ on a circle subgroup left translate.
-Imposing the relations satisfied by a circle subgroup translate\extraStuff{ given in equation~\vref{eqn:CircleSubgp}, } we find that, if $t= \left ( t^i_j \right )$ is treated as a matrix then
+Consider the behaviour of our invariant \(t\) on a circle subgroup left translate.
+Imposing the relations satisfied by a circle subgroup translate given in equation~\vref{eqn:CircleSubgp}, we find that, if \(t= \left ( t^i_j \right )\) is treated as a matrix then

-It is clear that such a circle subgroup translate actually lives inside our bundle $B_1$ above each of our great circles, by construction of $B_1$, since above each circle on the sphere, $B_1$ contains a left translate of the subgroup $G_1$ which contains a circle subgroup.
-Writing $\omega^1=d \theta$ we have the ordinary differential equation
+Such a circle subgroup translate lives inside our bundle \(B_1\) above each of our great circles, by construction of \(B_1\), since above each circle on the sphere, \(B_1\) contains a left translate of the subgroup \(G_1\) which contains a circle subgroup.
+Writing \(\omega^1=d \theta\) we have the ordinary differential equation

-Consider first how solutions of this ordinary differential equation behave if $t$ is just a complex number.
-The solutions are $t=-\tan(\theta+c)$, except for the two singular solutions $t=\pm \sqrt{-1}$.
-So all solutions have period $\pi$.\extraStuff{ The flow is graphed in figure~\vref{fig:tan}. } Indeed on the Riemann sphere, this equation is a rotation, and has the two exceptional points $\pm\sqrt{-1}$ as rotational fixed points, and is smooth everywhere.\extraStuff{ See figure~\vref{fig:Rotate}.
+Consider first how solutions of this ordinary differential equation behave if \(t\) is just a complex number.
+The solutions are \(t=-\tan(\theta+c)\), except for the two singular solutions \(t=\pm \sqrt{-1}\).
+So all solutions have period \(\pi\).
+Indeed on the Riemann sphere, this equation is a rotation, and has the two exceptional points \(\pm\sqrt{-1}\) as rotational fixed points.

-} However, we can see that to have our complex number $t$ remain finite, it can never be real-valued, since it would then go to infinity in time at most $\pi/2$ in one direction or the other.
+To have our complex number \(t\) remain finite, it can never be real-valued, since it would then go to infinity in time at most \(\pi/2\) in one direction or the other.